nicole5978/stoic-vivaldi/README.md

 ## Hiding URL

-- Enable "Allow CSS modifications" in [Vivaldi Experiments](vivaldi://experiments).
+- Enable "Allow CSS modifications" in vivaldi:experiments.
 - In Settings > Appearance, select a folder to put your CSS file
 - Create a CSS file in the folder and add this line: